saikiran76/Full_stack_application/README.md

 ## Overview

-Welcome to our E-commerce Goods Rental Platform – your one-stop solution for renting a wide range of items, from furniture to two-wheelers, and more.
+Welcome to the E-commerce Goods Rental Platform – a solution for renting a wide range of items, from furniture to two-wheelers, and more.
 This repository houses the backend components of our platform.

 ### Features

-- **Database Models:** We have meticulously designed database models for orders/rentals, products, categories, and users to ensure efficient data management.
+- **Database Models:** I have meticulously designed database models for orders/rentals, products, categories, and users to ensure efficient data management.

-- **Authentication:** Our platform provides a robust authentication system, including user registration and login.
+- **Authentication:** The platform provides a robust authentication system, including user registration and login.
 Forgot Password and Reset Password features have been seamlessly integrated for added user convenience.

-- **Image Upload:** We leverage AWS S3 bucket services for seamless image uploading.
+- **Image Upload:** I leveraged AWS S3 bucket services for seamless image uploading.
 This ensures that product images are presented to users in the most visually appealing way possible.

-- **Payment Gateway:** We've integrated Razorpay as our payment gateway, making the checkout process smooth and secure for product orders/rentals.
+- **Payment Gateway:** I've integrated Razorpay as our payment gateway, making the checkout process smooth and secure for product orders/rentals.

 ## Getting Started